n0sys/TryHackMe-Writeup/Wonderland/README.md

   Section header string table index: 29
 ```

-So its a x64 ELF.
-Even though I hadn't wroked with other than x86 executables I wanted to give it a try.
-So let's disassemble it with gdb:
+So its an ELF x64 executable.
+Even though I hadn't wroked with anything other than x86 executables, I wanted to give it a try.
+I disassembled it with gdb:

 ![Wonderland](imgs/teaPartydisassembled.png)

 First thing that stood out to me was that there's no testing instructions (neither cmp nor test) so assuming that the file would print out something if our input was correct, is wrong.
 So what is this file really doing..?
 After putting in some breaks and checking the registers to see where the memory corruption was happening from our input, I found nothing in particular.
 No trace for our input in any critical register.
-So where's the "Segmentation fault" error coming from?
-I decided to break each "puts" instruction to see what it outputs (puts is used to write to stdout).
-After reaching the final puts i got the following
+Where's this "Segmentation fault" error coming from?
+I decided to break each "puts" instruction to see what it outputs (puts is used to write strings to stdout).
+After reaching the final puts I got the following:
 ```
 (gdb) b *0x00005555555551bd
 Breakpoint 1 at 0x5555555551bd